himanshu608/MERNchat/README.md

   - Can leave a particular room
   - Chat rooms are persistent.
   - Can change group images accordingly.
+  - Can capture image then send to group.
+  - Can send Emojis.
+  - Can select image from device and send.

 # used frameworks and programming languages
   -  HTML5 CSS3
   -  React.js
   -  Express.js
   -  Node.js
   -  MongoDb
   -  mongoose
   -  Javascript
   -  ES6
   -  Bootstrap
   -  MUI
 # Previews

 ![Screenshot 2021-11-15 193002](https://user-images.githubusercontent.com/61231732/141795510-099f6824-cbc6-441a-9468-cb74b54b1e43.png)